-The Trustees are responsible for setting general policy, adopting an annual plan and budget, approving the statutory accounts, monitoring the academies by the use of budgets and other data, and making major decisions about the direction of the academies, capital expenditure and staff appointments.
+The trustees are responsible for setting general policy, adopting an annual plan and budget, approving the statutory accounts, monitoring the academies by the use of budgets and other data, and making major decisions about the direction of the academies, capital expenditure and staff appointments.

 The Board of Trustees have devolved responsibility for day to day management of the academies to the CEO, Finance Director and Academy Leadership Teams (ALT).
-ALT comprises the Principal and Assistant Principals.
-The ALT implement the policies laid down by the Trustees and report back to them on performance.
+The ALTs comprise of the Principal and Assistant Principals.
+The ALTs implement the policies laid down by the Trustees and report back to them on performance.